meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 > __Tensor&Inputs__

+eg.  A faulty behaviour results from data with incompatible format,type or shape being used as an input to a layer or a method.

 Failture Descriptions:

 > @Wrong Input
 > Wrong Input Format

-eg.  A faulty behaviour results from data with incompatible format,type or shape being used as an input to a layer or a method.
+eg. a wrong data structure

 * Wrong input format
 * Wrong input format for RNN
 * Wrong format of passed weights
 * Incompatible tensor type

-> Wrong shape of Input Data
+> Wrong shape of Input Data eg. a tensor of size 5*5 instead of 5*10
 * Wrong shape of input data for a method
 * Wrong shape of input data for a layer
 * Wrong shape of input data

 > Wrong Type of Input Data

+eg. string instead of float

 * Wrong type of input data for a method
 * Wrong type of input data for a layer
 * Wrong type of input data

 > @Wrong Tensor Shape

+eg. tensors with incompatible shapes or a single tensor with incorrectly defined shape are operated

 * Wrong tensor shape (missing squeeze)
 * Wrong tensor shape ( wrong indexing )
 * Wrong tensor shape ( wrong output padding )